blytkerchan/blytkerchan.github.io/_posts/2012-06-29-sometimes-use-cases-just-arent-what-you-need.markdown

 ---
 author: rlc
+categories:
+- Technology
+- Software Development
+- Hardware
+- Innovation
+- Research
+- Engineering
 comments: true
 date: 2012-06-29 03:50:47+00:00
 layout: post
-title: Sometimes, use-cases just aren't what you need
-wordpress_id: 1878
 tags:
 - requirements
 - requirements analysis
 - use-cases
+title: Sometimes, use-cases just aren't what you need
+wordpress_id: 1878
 ---

 I've written about use-cases on this blog before (parts [one](/blog/2010/02/use-cases-part-1-introduction-ingredients/), [two](/blog/2010/02/use-cases-part-2-what-use-cases-are-for-the-history-present-and-future-of-use-cases/) and [three](/blog/2010/03/use-cases-part-3-what-a-use-case-really-is/) of the sidebar on use-cases in my podcast come to mind) but I haven't really talked about when to avoid them.